Join CityClub

 Tower Works is a former factory located at the heart of Holbeck Urban Village directly next to the Leeds and Liverpool Canal.
 It is seen as a distinctive landmark in the Leeds skyline characterised by its three listed Italianate towers.
 The factory has for decades been seen as one of the most important sites for the South Bank Regeneration project.
 Its waterside location, easy access to Leeds City Train Station and proximity to many bars and restaurants will ensure its success.

-In 2020 plans were approved to transform the old factory into 245 one, two and three bedroom apartments to rent.
-The developer intends on ‘combining iconic buildings of the past with the newest neighbourhood of the city centre’.
-They anticipate that the development will offer residents the very best of waterside living in the city and propel Holbeck Urban Village as one of the coolest neighbourhoods in South Bank
+The developer intends to ‘combine iconic buildings of the past with the newest neighbourhood of the city centre’.
+They anticipate that the development will offer residents the very best of waterside living in the city and propel Holbeck Urban Village as one of the coolest neighbourhoods in South Bank.

-Since planning was granted in 2020 there has been plenty of movement down at Tower Works.
-Sir Robert Alpine was appointed lead contractor and various consultation have been had with bodies such as the Canal & River Trust.
-The developer is keen to ensure that Tower Works fully embraces the listed towers and improves the canal footpaths adjacent to the site.
+Planning was granted in 2020, and in September 2023, 245 new homes were completed.
+Sir Robert Alpine was appointed lead contractor and various consultations were had with bodies such as the Canal & River Trust.
+The developer was keen to ensure that Tower Works fully embraced the listed towers and improved the canal footpaths adjacent to the site.

 The Climate Innovation District located on the river Aire to the east of Leeds city centre is an important project in the city’s fight against climate change.
 The project aims to turn a large brownfield site into 516 low energy homes in a new environmentally friendly community.